 Content and Sequence

-The Pioneer Curriculum Framework has been designed to ensure that all children, no matter their ability, background or starting point, are provided with the opportunity to build on learning term-on-term, year-on-year.
-Sequenced in order to ensure accumulative development, the themes allow for an abundance of local-area learning, centring on building foundations skills and understanding in key stage one.
+The Pioneer Curriculum Framework has been designed to ensure that all children, no matter their ability, background or starting point, are provided with the opportunities to build on learning term-on-term, year-on-year.
+All aspects of the National Curriculum are included in our two-year rolling framework to ensure all year groups are taught the skills and knowledge aimed at their age group.

 Impact and Knowledge-Gained

 Each of the curriculum frameworks list the impact and knowledge-gained from each curriculum area, every term.
-This learning can be evidenced through children’s books and the experiences documented throughout the topic journey.
+This learning is evidenced through children’s books and the experiences documented throughout the topic journey.